Dimitar Glavchev: Second Caretaker Government

-Upon being officially re-appointed as Caretaker Prime Minister, Glavchev held a meeting with the new Minister of Interior in order to re-affirm the importance of successfully organising free and fair elections.
+Upon being officially re-appointed as caretaker prime minister, Glavchev held a meeting with the new Minister of Interior in order to re-affirm the importance of successfully organising free and fair elections.
 He further made clear that the Caretaker Cabinet would not interfere with the competencies of the Central Electoral Commission.

-On October the 2nd, Glavchev summoned an in-cabinet security council in response to the escalation in the Middle East following Iranian strikes on Israel.
+On 2 October, Glavchev summoned an in-cabinet security council in response to the escalation in the Middle East following Iranian strikes on Israel.

 While voting in the October 2024 Bulgarian parliamentary election, Glavchev expressed hope that a regular government would be formed in order to stop the cycle of elections which had been on-going in the country for the past 3 years.

 Following accusations by political that the caretaker cabinet had mishandled the elections after the publication of provisional results, Glavchev claimed that the government had done everything to insure that the integrity of the elections and that claims of vote-buying were greatly exaggerated.
 Speaking at a cabinet session on the 1st of November, Glavchev stated that the cabinet and security services had provided detailed reports about the conduct of the elections and that the caretaker cabinet would not get involved in any efforts to contest the elections.
-Commenting calls by political parties, as well as the President, for the resignation of caretaker Minister of Interior, Atanas Ilkov, Glavchev expressed his own personal confidence in the performance of Ilkov, yet did not exclude the possibility of a change in the ministry following consultations with the President.
+Commenting calls by political parties, as well as the president, for the resignation of caretaker Minister of Interior, Atanas Ilkov, Glavchev expressed his own personal confidence in the performance of Ilkov, yet did not exclude the possibility of a change in the ministry following consultations with the president.

 As during the first Glavchev government, Glavchev was accused by certain political parties and media publications of demonstrating undue favouritism towards GERB and DPS-Peevski.
 Specifically, the decision by the caretaker cabinet to grant a government building on the street Vrachba as the new party office for DPS-Peevski within an expedited time frame was seen as a demonstration of such an attitude.
 Glavchev, for his part, claimed that the granting of a party office upon Peevski's request took place in full accordance with the law.
 He further denied all allegations of himself or the cabinet being the influence of any political parties.